Aircraft ratings explained

 Class ratings

-With a flight crew license, you will typically have at least one class rating for an aircraft associated with your license category rating.
+With a flight crew licence, you will typically have at least one class rating for an aircraft associated with your licence category rating.

-If you hold a class rating, you are authorised to operate any aircraft in the class that is not designated as a type-rated aircraft.
+If you hold a class rating, you can operate any aircraft in the class not designated as a type-rated aircraft.

 Part 61 details 5 different aircraft class ratings: